ruyrybeyro/chrootvpn/README.md

 if /opt/etc/vpn.conf is present the above script settings will be ignored. vpn.conf is created upon first instalation.

-- first time run it as
+- first time, if filled VPN, VPNIP inside the script run it as

 	sudo ./vpn.sh -i

+Otherwise, run it as:

+        sudo ./vnp.sh -i --vpn FQDN_DNS_name_of_VPN

 - accept localhost certificate in brower if not Firefox